JackWhiteGit/HelpDeskEddy-PHP-SDK/README.md

 ```

-Then you can call any needed method, like tiket create for example:
+Then you can call any needed method, like ticket creation for example:

 ```php
 // Request examples